openshift-cs/rosaworkshop/OSD4/10-deployment_s2i.md

 ```

 #### 10. Expose the UI application as an OpenShift Route
-Using OpenShift Dedicated's included TLS wildcard certicates, we can easily deploy this as an HTTPS application
+Using OpenShift Dedicated's included TLS wildcard certificates, we can easily deploy this as an HTTPS application
 ```
 $ oc create route edge --service=ostoy --insecure-policy=Redirect